vilbeyli/VQEngine-Legacy/README.md

 # Build

-Run `BUILD.bat` or `BUILD.py` to build the project. `./Build/_artifacts` will contain the executable built in release mode and the data and shaders needed to run the demo.
+Run `BUILD.bat` or `BUILD.py` to build the project. `./Build/_artifacts` will contain the VQEngine executable built in release mode and the data and shaders needed to run the demo.
 You need Visual Studio 2017 installed for the build scripts to work.

 # How To Use